SEC charges Cantor Fitzgerald, led by Trump's Commerce pick, with breaking securities laws

 - The SEC said that Cantor agreed to settle the case by saying the firm would not violate the relevant securities laws again and pay a $6.75 million civil penalty.

-WASHINGTON — The Securities and Exchange Commission on Thursday charged global financial services firm Cantor Fitzgerald with violating laws related to disclosures by so-called blank-check companies before they raised money from the public.
+WASHINGTON — The Securities and Exchange Commission charged global financial services firm Cantor Fitzgerald with violating laws related to disclosures by so-called blank-check companies before they raised money from the public.

 WATCH ANYTIME FOR FREE